Garry Bickley's un-spinning of Philip Ruddock's lies

-This page is the smile many of the hard workers needed: Mr Bickley managed to juxtapose hundreds of "spun statements" by the then Immigration Minister Phillip Ruddock against its opposites, attempting to take the clothes off the Minister and expose the spin as downright lies - or at best, as untruths.
+This page is the smile many of the hard workers needed: Mr Bickley managed to juxtapose hundreds of "spun statements" by Howard's Immigration Minister Philip Ruddock against its opposites, attempting to take the clothes off the Minister and expose the spin as downright lies - or at best, as untruths.

 Garry Bickley's effort is a valiant attempt in seeking truth.
-In any case, make a coffee, read on - it's quite a page - and judge for yourself!
+In any case, make a coffee read on: it's a sizable page; and judge for yourself!

 Production: Garry Bicknell